ahto/ahto.github.com/_posts/2010-05-14-using-mercurial-with-rails.markdown

 This post will serve as reference for my workflow with mercurial and rails3.
 It is supposed to be understandable for beginners.

+I will be updating this post as I find new stuff.

 Beginning new project
 ---------------------